Johnson Wax Headquarters: 2000s to present

 The Administration Building's theater/cafeteria was turned into a conference area around 2001, and the Research Tower was again cleaned that year.
 Following Sam Johnson's death in 2004, his son Fisk Johnson announced that he would construct a memorial to his father, with a replica of a plane that Sam Johnson had flown to Brazil in 1998.
 Fisk hired Foster and Partners to design the building, known as "Project Honor", in 2006; the new structure would host the headquarters' cafeteria and other meeting spaces.
 Work on the new structure, later known as Fortaleza Hall, began in September 2007.
 The replica plane was installed in 2009, and Fortaleza Hall opened next to the original headquarters campus in January 2010.
 The S. C. Johnson Gallery, an exhibition space within Fortaleza Hall, opened in 2012.

 During the early 2010s, S. C. Johnson renovated the tower as part of a $30 million refurbishment project, and it replaced the bricks and glass tubes on the tower's facade.
 In 2013, S. C. Johnson announced plans to open the Research Tower to the public for the first time, and two of the tower's floors were restored to their 1950s appearance.
 The tower was relit on December 21, 2013, when the renovations were nearly completed.
 The Research Tower opened to the public on May 2, 2014, hosting tours three days a week.
 The third floor and third mezzanine contain various props, including beakers, scales, centrifuges, archival photographs, and letters.
 S. C. Johnson also announced in 2014 that it would spend another $1.5 million renovating the headquarters' offices.

 For its restoration of the tower, S. C. Johnson received a Spirit Award from the Frank Lloyd Wright Building Conservancy.
-The Johnson Wax Headquarters was subsequently added to the Frank Lloyd Wright Trail, which was established in 2017.
+The Johnson Wax Headquarters was subsequently added to the Frank Lloyd Wright Trail.
 S. C. Johnson retrofitted the headquarters with a geothermal energy system in 2019.
-In addition, the Waxbird Commons office building opened on the campus in 2021.
+The Waxbird Commons office building also opened on the campus in 2021.